xitiomet/image-to-array/README.md

 Project Page - https://openstatic.org/projects/imagetoarray/
  -2,--output-2d-array <arg>   Add a RGB two dimensional C/C++ struct array
                               to the output
+ -6,--output-base64 <arg>     Add a base64 string to the output (argument
+                              is format JPEG,GIF,PNG)
- -6,--output-base64           Add a base64 png string to the output -?,--help                    Shows help -a,--output-ascii            Add a 24-bit ASCII art image to the output -b,--replace-urls            Replace all image urls in a text file with
+ -?,--help                    Shows help
+ -a,--output-ascii            Add a 24-bit ASCII art image to the output -b,--replace-urls            Replace all image urls in a text file with